peppelinux/Common-Open-Research-Emulator-CORE-Tutorials/README.md

 4. configure lan from your workstation with _firewall_router_.
 Remember that $BRIFNAME it's only a variable name, this will have a different value on your setup!
     - 4.1 `ifconfig $BRIFNAME 10.0.0.254/24` or `ip ad ch 10.0.0.254/24 dev $BRIFNAME`
     - 4.2 ping _firewall_router_.
-Good news, a working layer2 was creted from your workstation to your CORE Network project!
+Good news, a working layer2 was created from your workstation to your CORE Network project!
     - 4.3 Disable unecessary routing services
         ![Alt text](images/firewall-router_services.png)